cimth/Backup/README.md

 ## Build and use the application

-1. Publish for the desired platform (Linux and Windows tested, Mac should also work)
+1. Publish for the desired platform (Linux, macOS and Windows tested)
 2. If not published as 'Self-contained' install the .NET runtime on the device
 3. Create the folder structure described below the chapter 'Configuration'
 4. Create one or more backup profiles (.xml files, structure see in chapter 'Configuration')